 Students who study full-time will complete the course in a year.
 Part-time students will take two years.
 The course combines a mix of core and optional modules, including the following.

-An introductory critique of key concepts and tools of modern PR practice and implementation.
-It will examine the theoretical underpinnings of the subject by exploring how PR is utilised to ameliorate or influence issues within society, industry and the environment.
+This is an introductory critique of key concepts and tools of modern journalism and communications practice.
+It will examine the theoretical underpinnings of the subject by exploring how they are utilised to ameliorate or influence issues within society, industry and the environment.
+There will be an emphasis on understanding how traditional means of communications are evolving and how the industry is impacted.

 Students will be taught via a mix of workshops, seminars, lectures and tutorials, as well as guest lectures and masterclasses from industry professionals and the opportunity to work with industry partners on projects and placements.
 Students will have the opportunity to join a rich range of added value activities offered around the faculty plus bespoke ones for their own course.